Jasmine Amy Rogers: Career

 Rogers studied musical theatre at Manhattan School of Music for two years from 2017 to 2019, leaving when she began to book professional acting work, including creating the dual role of Frances Bassey and Donna Summer in the 2019 premiere of Becoming Nancy, directed by Jerry Mitchell at the Alliance Theatre in Atlanta, Georgia.
 After this, she played Melody Green in Paper Mill Playhouse's 2022 production of the Dion DiMucci bio-musical The Wanderer.
 Between shows, she worked as a babysitter and restaurant hostess.
 She next played Gretchen Wieners, from May 2022 to May 2023, in the US national tour of Mean Girls.

 After additional tap dance classes, Rogers created the role of Betty Boop in Boop!
 The Musical, directed by Mitchell, in Chicago in 2023.
-As Anita in Jelly's Last Jam at the Pasadena Playhouse in May and June 2024, Rogers was "a sultry siren ... singing with the buttery vocals of a jazz chanteuse."
+As Anita in Jelly's Last Jam at the Pasadena Playhouse in May and June 2024, she was "a sultry siren ... singing with the buttery vocals of a jazz chanteuse."
 A May 2025 feature on Rogers in The New York Times concludes that playing Anita was a learning experience that "likely helped strengthen Rogers's performance of Betty [Boop], making it simultaneously more personal and more universal."
 Rogers made her Broadway debut starring in Boop! in March 2025, and she appears on the cast album, which was released in June 2025.
 Boop! closed on July 13, 2025.
-Rogers was widely praised for her charismatic and vocally strong performance.
+She was widely praised for her charismatic and vocally strong performance.
 Frank Rizzo, in his Variety review, wrote: "Rogers is a delightful embodiment of Betty, a cartoon that she makes just human enough with warmth, vulnerability and pluck."
 For her performance in the role, Rogers won the Drama Desk and Outer Critics Circle Awards for Best Leading Actress, was honored with a Theatre World Award, and was nominated for a Tony Award, and a Drama League Award.

-In late July 2005, she gave a solo concert as part of the Broadway by the Boardwalk series at Hudson River Park.
-Beginning in November, she is appearing as Olive in The 25th Annual Putnam County Spelling Bee off-Broadway at New World Stages.
+In late July 2025, she gave a solo concert as part of the Broadway by the Boardwalk series at Hudson River Park.
+Beginning in November, she appeared as Olive in The 25th Annual Putnam County Spelling Bee off-Broadway at New World Stages.
 According to Matt Windman of AMNY, Rogers gives "a performance so vulnerable it nearly re-centers the musical around her".
-The revival is expected to play into April 2026.
+She appeared as Queenie in the Encores! production of The Wild Party at New York City Center from March 18 to 29, 2026.
+Critic Thom Geier wrote, "She can be raw and crass one moment, a sharp-elbowed player ... and then reveal genuine vulnerability in quieter moments. ...
+She also, of course, sings like a dream".
+Rogers is set to star as Ericka in the Broadway debut of School Girls; Or, the African Mean Girls Play beginning in September 2026, followed by Maria in The Sound of Music from March 2027.

-Her TV credits include Charlotte in "Evil" on Paramount+ (2019).
+Her TV credits include Charlotte in Evil on Paramount+ (2019).